-Ok, I’m going to warn you ahead of time – this chicken baked in a salt crust is not one of the prettiest things you'll ever cook.
+Let's be honest.
+This salt crusted chicken is not one of the prettiest things you'll ever cook.
 But what it lacks in beauty, it makes up for in taste, tenderness, and fun.

 If you're not familiar with how to spatchcock a chicken, it's honestly so easy.
-You take out the giblets, then flip the chicken over, grab a pair of kitchen shears (I use these, recommended by NomNomPaleo and totally worth it!), and cut the backbone out.
+You take out the giblets, then flip the chicken over, grab a pair of kitchen shears like these, and cut the backbone out.

 Once you've gotten it spatchcocked, make sure you grab the wings and tuck them back underneath the breasts.

 You may need to adjust your ratios - just add the water a bit at a time until you have the wet sand consistency!

 Pat it down tight so everything is covered - remember, you're making a "crust."
 Try to get it so that you can't see anything except the shape of something resembling a chicken covered in salt.